neptunelabs/fsi-viewer-samples/samples/external-2/README.md

 # Use zoom on the website

 While having an image selected, you can see all possible publishing ways for the specific item by visting the Publish To Web tab.
-For this example, select the preset *FSI Viewer - white skin* in the section *Zoom & Pan*:
+For this example, select the preset *FSI Viewer - no UI* in the section *Zoom & Pan*:

 ![Config Image](readme-detail-1.png)